Identifiers/spec/README.md

 # Identifiers Goals
 1. Encoding identifiers into strings.
 The string type is the universal data format.
-2. Encoding stringified identifiers into "safe" strings that will ensure "safe passage" through common mediums and systems.
+2. Encoded identifier strings will ensure passage through common mediums and systems.
-3. One can inspect an indentifier and determine it's type, and thus how to decode and parse it.
+3. One can inspect an identifier and determine it's type, and thus how to decode and parse it.
 4. Libraries will be developed to accomplish these goals in a cross-system manner.

+## String Encoding
+Identifiers have two forms of string encoding--Data and Human.
+These forms have different uses.

+## Data Form
+The data form is intended for identifiers that go into transmitted data like JSON and XML, as well as data storage like a SQL database.
+They are not intended for use in URIs and are not human-enterable, though they are composed of visible characters.

+Identifiers serialized for data purposes are encoded with a [base-128 symbol set](Base-128.md) for minimum size bloat and transferability.

+## Human Form
+Identifiers are often consumed and entered by humans and thus have different constraints.
+Examples of this form are account identifiers, URLs and serial numbers.

+The human form is based on [Douglas Crockford's Base32 definition](http://crockford.com/wrmg/base32.html).

+TODO:  think about support for dividers like whitespace and dashes